NxHunter/WH40K-AD/README.md

-# Warhammer 40K: Imperium Arsenal
+# Warhammer 40K: Administratum Damnatio

 *For the Emperor!
 Death to the heretics!*